Royal Parks Half Marathon: Route

-Entry and Fundraising
+Entry and fundraising

 Entry to the race is secured via a two-draw ballot, which is free to enter via the official race website.
 The ballot generally opens for entries at the end of January, with the draw taking place at the start of February, and the race always taking place in October.

 The race entry fee, as of May 2022, is £59 with an administrative charge of £3.95.

 To enter the race, each participant must run on behalf of a charity, either of their choice, or the default option of the Royal Parks Foundation.
 Each charity has their own accepted minimum fundraising amount, which entrants must raise in order to secure an entry.
 Entrants must be 17 years old or older to enter.

 Since the first race in 2008, the Royal Parks Half Marathon has raised over £55 million, supporting over 1,000 UK charities, including GOSH and Mind.

-COVID-19 Postponement
+COVID-19 postponement

-The 2020 Royal Parks Half Marathon was scheduled to take place on Sunday 11th October 2020, however, due to the COVID-19 pandemic and UK lockdown restrictions, the event was rescheduled by the organisers to take place on Sunday 11th April 2021.
+The 2020 Royal Parks Half Marathon was scheduled to take place on Sunday 11 October 2020, however, due to the COVID-19 pandemic and UK lockdown restrictions, the event was rescheduled by the organisers to take place on Sunday 11 April 2021.

 The rescheduled 2020 event, due to further COVID-19 restrictions, was entirely changed to a digital-only running event by organisers.
 The digital race was completed whilst using a custom-built mobile application, specifically for registered runners of the event.
 The app allowed for a digital leaderboard, an integrated race day atmosphere using audio cues and augmented reality, as well as the ability to submit completed times.

-On race day, the app gave an online warm-up and the digital race began at 9am, 11th April 2021, with runners completing the distance in their local areas, thus adhering to COVID-19 restrictions.
+On race day, the app gave an online warm-up and the digital race began at 9am on 11 April 2021, with runners completing the distance in their local areas, thus adhering to COVID-19 restrictions.
 Once runners had completed their race, they uploaded their completion time via the app.

-The organisers confirmed that the event would return to in-person running with the 2021 event taking place on Sunday, October 10th 2021.
+The organisers confirmed that the event would return to in-person running with the 2021 event taking place on Sunday 10 October 2021.
 The route for the 2021 event was changed for the first time since 2015, with the Hyde Park starting point being replaced by the east end of The Mall.
 Organisers confirmed that the race would return to the original route from 2022 onwards.